sciZer0/newdiscoveries/a/README.md

 According to Newton’s 1st Law, when an object is moving by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — because when an object is being moved by Inertia it is the same when the object is being at rest.

-In particular, the wrongness of science lies in misunderstanding the fact that in every “free-falling” there is also the Inertial motion -- there is the of distance the object is moving with Inertia (i.e. not due to Work of Gravitational Force, but only due to Inertia).
+In particular, the wrongness of science lies in misunderstanding the fact that in every “free-falling” there is also the Inertial Motion -- there is the of distance the object is moving with Inertia (i.e. not due to Work of any Force (incl.
+Gravitational Force), but due to Inertia).

-It all means that when the object is moving the Inertial Distance (D2) during every single second of free-falling, no Work is being done by the Universe and no Energy (no resource) is being spent by the Universe.
+It all means that when the object is moving the Inertial Distance (D2) during any given second of free-falling, no Work is being done by the Universe and no Energy (no resource) is being spent by the Universe.

 =====